GNOME/glycin/README.md

 ## Usage and Packaging

 The Rust client library is available as [glycin on crates.io](https://docs.rs/glycin/).
 For other programming languages, the libglycin C client library can be used.
-For the client libraries to work, **loader binaries must be installed additionally**.
-The project covers a lot of image formats with the provided loader binaries.
+For the client libraries to work, **loader binaries must also be installed**.
+The loader binaries provided by the glycin project cover a lot of common image formats (see below).
 Both, the loader binaries and libglycin can be built from the released [glycin tarballs](https://download.gnome.org/sources/glycin/).
 By using `-Dlibglycin=false` or `-Dglycin-loaders=false` it is possible to build only one of these components.
 In distributions, the loaders are usually packaged as *glycin-loaders*, and libglycin as *libglycin-1*.
-However, each loader binary could be also packaged as its own binary.
+However, each loader binary could be also packaged as its own package.

 ### Example